 - Class name: Finds the web element by the class name of that element.

 - Link Text: Finds the web element by the text written on the link of that element.

-- CSS path: Elements having no name, id, class name are find out through the CSS path created by testers/ developers.
+- CSS path: Elements with no name, id, and class name are found through the CSS path created by testers/ developers.